16 & 17 October 2018 · Olympia London

 PANEL: Skills for the next-gen librarian

-Moderator: Marydee Ojala, Editor - Online Searcher
+Moderator: Marydee Ojala, Editor-in-Chief - KMWorld

 Hal Kirkwood, Bodleian Business Librarian, Sainsbury Library - Said Business School, University of Oxford Special Libraries Association